imol2025/imol2025.github.io/pages/call.md

 ---
 layout: page
 title: Call for Papers
-permalink: /call/

 ---

-## Registration and Submission
+### Registration and Submission

 There is **no registration fee**, but registration is **compulsory** for participation.
 Registration will be based on accepted submissions.
 There are two ways to register:

 1. **Submit an extended abstract** (up to 2 pages, _excluding references_) describing research relevant to the workshop themes.
 Both published and unpublished work are welcome.
    - Accepted abstracts will be presented as posters.
-   - A select number will be invited for **plenaries** in the main track.
+   - A select number will be invited for plenaries in the main track.

 2. **Submit a brief motivation letter** if you do _not_ plan to present work but would like to attend and participate in discussions.

-> **Please choose only one** of the above submission options.
+Please choose only one of the above submission options.
-> All accepted submissions (poster abstracts or motivation letters) will count as valid registrations for IMOL 2025.
+All accepted submissions (poster abstracts or motivation letters) will count as valid registrations for IMOL 2025.

 Submissions must be made via the OpenReview platform at the following link:
 [https://openreview.net/group?id=IMOL/2025/Workshop](https://openreview.net/group?id=IMOL/2025/Workshop)

 ---

-## Topics
+### Topics

 Topics of interest include _but are not limited to_: